adambuczek/adambuczek.github.io/src/blog/building-vue-component-library.md

 }
 ```

-They serve as a source of truth about a *Module* accessible from anywhere.
-It is then used in the components `<script>`:
+These files serve as a source of truth about each *Module* and are accessible from anywhere.
+They are also used in the components' `<script>`:

 ```js
 import { name, props } from './manifest.json'